 Instead of throwing paper cups in the trash, coffee drinkers can now help the environment by eating branded cookie cups.
-To celebrate its 50th anniversary, KFC is planning to serve up Seattle’s Best Coffee in a cup that lets customers enjoy the warm beverage and eat it too.
+To celebrate its 50th anniversary, KFC is planning to serve up Seattle’s Best Coffee in edible coffee cups that let customers enjoy the warm beverage and eat it too.

 One of the founders of The Robin Collective, Brandy Wright, said: “not only do the edible cups taste amazing, but they smell delicious too.
 We’ve infused different cups with a variety of ambient aromas including ‘coconut sun cream’, ‘freshly cut grass’ and ‘wild flowers’.”

-Created by UK-based The Robin Collective, these ambient scents were infused into the cups to evoke the positive memories we associate with warm weather, sunshine and summer holidays.
+Created by UK-based The Robin Collective, ambient scents were infused into the edible coffee cups to evoke the positive memories associated with warm weather, sunshine and summer holidays.
 Brands across industries have been using scents to create unique experiences and associations for their products, and KFC is tapping into this trend.

 Both the biscuit and chocolate will melt slowly in your mouth as you drink the coffee.